Families and the Religious Education Program

 7. We believe in caring for our planet Earth.

-Our Religious Education Committee and the Director of Religious Education oversee our religious education programming for children and youth.
+Our Religious Education Transition Team will oversee our religious education programming for children and youth.
 Our Church School Program encompasses pre-school through 8th grade and is held on Sunday mornings.
-Our high school youth group, called “The YOOTES,” meets most Sunday afternoons and is led by adult advisors.
+Our high school youths attend regular church services.

 Our philosophy of Religious Education is based on the belief that all children are naturally religious and therefore curious about the world.
 Our goal is not to indoctrinate children with religious beliefs, but rather to encourage this curiosity.
 Through worship, curricula, social justice projects, and the experience of being part of a religious community, we encourage children to explore the mystery of the Divine and the awe and wonder of the natural world.